The Dangerous Roads of Mauritania – A Terrible Day

 The off-road stage that followed the very difficult Sahara Desert section from the previous day would be similarly difficult, we were told.
 Hence, we decided to skip the off-road section and head straight down to the capital city, Nouakchott, on paved roads.

-The off-road stage from this day was supposed to be one of the most spectacular sections during the whole trip but after only 3-4 hours sleep, we were just too exhausted to do it.
+The off-road stage from this day was supposed to be one of the most spectacular sections during the whole trip but after only 3-4 hours of sleep, we were just too exhausted to do it.
 We chickened out and opted for the main road.

 The road was leading through a plain, long and flat desert section for hours We hardly came across any towns, only the odd camel herder’s shacks or very small villages.
 Getting into Nouakchott was quite a shock – what you see when driving through to the center is not what you expect from a capital city.